Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 How many days are enough for Athens?

 Ideally, 3 to 4 days are perfect for a more comprehensive exploration of Athens.
-This allows you to delve deeper into the city’s culture, history, and hidden gems, creating a richer and more immersive experience.
+This allows you to delve deeper into the city’s culture, history, and hidden gems.
 Moreover, you will be able to do some day trips to explore the surroundings of Athens.

 Is Athens worth visiting?